Signing & Verification

 | No keys configured | Sessions not recorded; admin prompted to generate keys |

-| Keys locked (post-restart) | Active sessions tracked in memory but dropped on leave |
+| Keys not loaded | Active sessions tracked in memory but dropped on leave |

-| Invalid signature on verify | Verifier returns valid: false |
+| Invalid signature on verify | Verifier returns invalid |

 Related docs